Understanding SR-22 insurance in California

 Average SR-22 insurance cost in California by violation

-The SR-22 itself isn’t the reason your insurance rates will go up.
-The SR-22 is required because of a violation, and it’s that violation that determines the impact on your rates.
+Your insurance rates don't increase because of the SR-22.
+The SR-22 is required because of a violation, and it's the violation that increases your rates.

-For example, an SR-22 may be required for a DUI or driving without insurance.
-The rate increase will be based on the infraction, not the SR-22 itself.
+For instance, you may require an SR-22 for a DUI or driving without insurance.
+The car insurance rate increase will be based on the infraction, not the SR-22.

-This table shows the average rates for violations requiring an SR-22.
-As you can see, rates vary significantly based on violation.
+This table shows the average costs for violations requiring an SR-22.
+The rates vary depending on the violation.

 ViolationAverage annual premium